minhhao97vn/minhhao97vn.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D. candidate in Computer Science, <a href='https://eecs.uark.edu/'>EECS, University of Arkansas</a>
+subtitle: Postdoctoral Fellow in Computer Science, <a href='https://eecs.uark.edu/'>EECS, University of Arkansas</a>

 profile:
   align: right